Unequal friends: The deepening Sino-Russian partnership – implications and limitations

 The first part of the discussion focused on the character, trajectory and limitations of Sino-Russian relations.
 The experts agreed that the partnership between Moscow and Beijing is strong, resilient and currently intensifying in many sectors.
 Both countries share the goal of challenging the Western-dominated liberal international order.

-A source of geopolitical comfort for Moscow
+Beijing as a source of comfort for the Kremlin

 China sees its future in renewables, Russia remains dependent on fossils